Tutti Foodies in the Land of Tutti Santi: In the Footsteps of the Italian Saints

 “For us to go into Italy and to penetrate into Italy is like a most fascinating act of self-discovery.”

 Italy is known by the locals as ‘Il Bel Paese’, the beautiful country, and it truly is a blessed country, not only home to the Vatican, but also blessed by good food, wine, music and weather.
 This tour has been carefully designed to encourage an appreciation of all things Italian, from an understanding of its viticulture, to tasting the local cuisines and visiting places of significant religious importance.
 Without further ado, we present Authors of Travel’s Book of Tutti Santi.

 “You may have the universe if I may have Italy”

 Day 1 Pisa to Florence

-Upon arrival into Pisa we will make a brief stop at the Tower, a truly Italian phenomenon.
+Upon arrival into Pisa we will make a brief stop at the Tower, a truly Italian phenomenon and also pop into the Baptistry to listen to the amazing acoustics.
 We will then head to Florence to settle into the hotel and enjoy some relaxation time before going out for our first taste of Tuscan cuisine at a local restaurant.
 (D)

 Day 2 Florence

 “The creator made Italy from designs by Michelangelo” said Mark Twain and it is to his most famous design that we are headed this morning: the David.
 Having feasted our eyes upon him, we will then feast our palates upon the local specialities that Florence has to offer as we continue our guided tour, enjoying food from the San Lorenzo market to keep us going until lunch.
 The afternoon is at your leisure to explore yet more of this city and then we come together for a Tuscan feast at another local popular restaurant.
 (B, D)

 Day 3 Siena & a Tuscan Vineyard Visit